ianarchbell/mozilla-webthings-433mhz/README.md

     ThingProperty control1("Control 1", "433Mhz Light Control 1", BOOLEAN, "BooleanProperty");
     ThingProperty control2("Control 2", "433Mhz Light Control 2", BOOLEAN, "BooleanProperty");

-This is how you add the proxies or the devices that map 433Mhz codes to properties and vice versa:
+This is how you add the proxies or the devices that map 433Mhz codes to properties and vice versa.
+The first code is an on code and the second the off.

     RadioProxy proxy5(PROXY_INPUT, &control1, 1135923, 1135932);
     RadioProxy proxy6(PROXY_INPUT, &control2, 1136067, 1136076);